I don’t know if it’s ever OK for someone to be selfish. Perhaps there’s a time and place to be self-centered, but I think selfish never wins the race.

 A personal self evaluation will go a long way to determining if you fall under this category of self-centered people or not.

 There are certain ways you can do a self-assesment of yourself to find out if you are self-centered or not.

 While hanging out with friends, your spouse or partner, who does more talking than the rest?
 Do you love arguments and is never willing to look at other perspectives?
 It is true that personal convictions about a topic may also trigger your talkativeness but when you are not ready to even listen to other people’s views, there is a high tendency you are self-centered.

 Do you insist that everything be done to your taste and satisfaction?

 Wall colours, decorations and sitting arrangements, all must be to your taste or satisfaction.
 Your partner or other persons around may love what you dislike or dislike what you love.
 If you are never conscious of this fact, then you are most definitely self-centered in the way you think.

-Do you give freely give or you give out of necessity
+Do you freely give or you give out of necessity?

 Generosity is yet another important characteristic of selfless people.
 A selfless person does not put material gains in sight whereas self-centered people would either have conditions attached to favors or only give out of necessity.

 HOW CAN I CARE MORE ABOUT OTHERS AND THINK LESS ABOUT MYSELF